isabelroses/website/content/nix-shells.md

 ### Templates

-Nix allows you to create reproducable templates for your project, so you only have to set these up one time and then you can reuse them for all your projects.
+Nix allows you to create reproducible templates for your project, so you only have to set these up one time and then you can reuse them for all your projects.

 For example you can use my templates like so `nix flake init -t github:isabelroses/dotfiles#go` which will create a new go project in your current directory, or you can use `nix flake new -t github:isabelroses/dotfiles#rust cheese` which will create a new directory called `cheese` with the rust template defined [here](https://github.com/isabelroses/dotfiles/tree/main/parts/templates/rust).